 Description This command displays all the SSH sessions as well as the SSH status and fingerprint.
+The type of SSH application (CLI, SCP, SFTP or NETCONF) is indicated for each SSH connection.

 Output SSH Options Output - The following table describes SSH output fields .